hoavu-cs/DiputsChessEngine/README.md

 A non-competitive UCI chess engine for trolling.
 I have ~~1 week~~ 2 weeks to work on this engine to brush up on Julia.
 Julia, like Python, is highly portable and easy on the eyes.

 **Strength**.
 This engine plays chess with an Elo.
 60 games between commit a1e499a against Stash 37, 2:00+1, UHO_Lichess_4852_v1.epd, 1 thread, 256Mb hash each.
 ```
 Score of diputs.sh vs stash-37.0-linux-64: 34 - 11 - 15 [0.692]
 ```
+The current repo's code gives you the strongest version; releases are just stable checkpoints.

 **Running using a Wrapper Script and GUI**.
 Requirements: [Julia](https://julialang.org/downloads/) 1.9+.
 Make sure to add Julia to your PATH (while it's possible to create a binary using [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/), it kind of defeats the purpose of a fast scripting language).

 Point your UCI-compatible GUI (Arena, Cutechess, En Croissant, Nibbler etc.) to the wrapper script: